Older Pets and Older People

 Pets for the Elderly

-This organisation makes a difference in the lives of both seniors and shelter animals.
-Its mission is "to provide companionship to senior individuals through pet ownership, while saving the lives of companion animals in shelters; animals which might otherwise be destroyed due to lack of appropriate homes, and space limitations."
-To date, it works with 58 shelters in 33 states.
+This organisation makes a difference in the lives of both seniors (60 and over) and shelter animals.
+Its mission is "to provide companionship to senior individuals through pet ownership, while saving the lives of companion animals in shelters".
+These animals which might otherwise be destroyed.
+To date, it works with 60 shelters in 35 states.
 In addition to funding for pet adoptions, "the Pets for the Elderly program also includes financial support for veterinary services, retention assistance, food shortage support, and other services for adopters age 60 or over at select shelters."

 Paws for Seniors, Virginia

-"Paws For Seniors rescues and rehabilitates companion pets, predominately senior cats and dogs, to give them the best rest of their lives!"
+"Paws For Seniors brings people and senior pets togehter".
+It rescues and rehabilitates companion pets, predominately senior cats and dogs, to give them the best rest of their lives!
 It believes that the key to keeping our aging society young at heart is pet companionship and they rehome dogs and cats to families with a primary focus on matching senior pets to senior humans.
 They are based in Virginia and have volunteers and fosters.

 PAWS/LA's PACE Programme, California